Levees Not War

 This blog has complained possibly too much about what the president and the Democrats have not done.
 Perhaps most frustrating, though, is that the Democrats in Congress and the White House failed to communicate to the nation the astonishingly productive legislative record that they have accomplished over the past 21 months.
 With bill after bill, the Donkey kicked ass, but you’d never know it from them.

 On Monday, Nov.
 1, The Rachel Maddow Show produced a 15-minute segment highlighting the many accomplishments of the 111th Congress.
 The list is impressive—“the most legislatively productive 21 months in decades”—and we only wish the DNC had boasted far and wide about these bills.
-With more effective messaging (and a stronger focus on job creation, of course), the Dems could have countered the GOP distortions and rallied stronger base support and thus invigorated voter turnout.
+With more effective messaging (and a more aggressive focus on job creation, of course), the Dems could have countered the GOP distortions and rallied stronger base support and thus invigorated voter turnout.

 Take a look at these achievements (and spread the good word):